osirislab/Hack-Night/README.md

 # NYU Poly [ISIS Lab](http://www.isis.poly.edu/)'s [Hack Night](http://www.isis.poly.edu/hack-night)
+Hack Night is an open weekly training session run by the ISIS lab.
+Hack Night training materials are based on archived [Penetration Testing and Vulnerability Analysis and Application Security](http://pentest.cryptocity.net/) courses.
+All of this material is still highly relevant and practical, but has been worked into the official curriculum in other ways.
+It's recommended that all security students attend Hack Night for at least one full semester to learn this material.

+## Logistics
+If you have any questions, or would like to attend a Hack Night session, you can contact Evan Jensen or Marc Budofsky at HackNight@isis.poly.edu or you can [file a ticket](https://github.com/isislab/Hack-Night/issues) in Github.

+Sign up for the [Cyber Security Club mailing list](https://isis.poly.edu/mailman/listinfo/csc) to recieve weekly e-mails about seminars and training sessions brought to you by the [ISIS Lab](http://www.isis.poly.edu/).

+Hack Night is run every Wednesday during the regular semester at 6 PM in RH 219.

 ## Week 0: Background
 In order to get the most out of Hack Night, you should be familiar with some basic security concepts.